Technigo/project-pizza/README.md

 There was an issue completing the project, I didn't realise that step 4 and 5 was connected together.
 So trying to get my head around that after a long day of work and studies wasn't easy.
 Couldn't have made it without my fellow students.

 If I had more time I would like to add a footer to the page, to "own" it.
-I would also like to add an additional script as the strech goals adresses and seperate the two conditional statements into different scripts.
+I would also like to add an additional script as the stretch goals adresses and seperate the two conditional statements into different scripts.

 ## View it live